-Once the tea shop closes at 5pm, we have the building to ourselves.
+Once the tea shop closed at 5pm, we had the building to ourselves.
 Maybe we should go downstairs and have an ice cream?
 Maybe some cake?
-Tempting, but we resist.
-The owner has left us little glasses of sherry and chocolates that will tide us over until supper.
+Tempting, but we resisted.
+The owner left us little glasses of sherry and chocolates to tide us over until supper.

-We cross the street to the pub and order a Mediterranean Vegetable Wellington.
+We crossed the street to the pub and ordered a Mediterranean Vegetable Wellington.
 Turns out, a Wellington is anything baked in a puff pastry.
 Very tasty, although the chips and peas are becoming standard fare.

 June 13 – Today we trek 12 miles.
 While downing our breakfast (full English for Jim, just eggs and veggies for me), our host tells us that today’s walk is the prettiest part of the Dales.
 We’ve been told this every day so far, and every day it’s been true!